 This post contains affiliate links.

-If you haven’t read Bear Says Thanks, be sure to grab it at your library.
-It’s a must-read especially this time of year.
+If you haven’t read the Bear Says Thanks book, be sure to grab it at your library.
+It’s a must-read book for preschoolers, especially this time of year.
+Kids love this book and it’s a fun way to work on fine motor skills and counting tasks.

-We used something we had on hand and tend to play with a. lot.
+We used something we had on hand and tend to play with a lot…beads!

 Then, get ready to talk about the things that your child is thankful for.
-It might be a discussion of gratitude for good friends like Bear has or eyelashes like my two year old.
+It might be a discussion of gratitude for good friends like Bear has.

 Take the pipe cleaners and bend them into number shapes.
 You can help your kids with this part or your family can work on this task together.